DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4cb2783e-26db-4584-8daa-feba124e9966)

-(Need to CHECK the PSK “Enable” box at the bottom)
+(Need to check the PSK “Enable” box at the bottom)

-Change the PSK FORMAT to “ASCII” and enter a PASSWORD (at least 8 chars in length)
+Change the PSK format to “ASCII” and enter a password (at least 8 chars in length)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/220202e1-222f-4966-81a6-aafa81727c33)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8cd2c63a-aa10-48c3-b826-fe107d04666d)

 - WEB AUTHENTICATION
-    - After the Wireless CLIENTS gets an IP ADDRESS and tries to access a WEB PAGE, they will have to enter a USERNAME and PASSWORD to AUTHENTICATE
+    - After the Wireless clients gets an IP address and tries to access a web page, they will have to enter a username and password to authenticate

 - WEB PASSTHROUGH
-    - Similar to the above, but NO USERNAME or PASSWORD are required
+    - Similar to the above, but no username or password are required
-    - A warning or statement is displayed and the CLIENT simply has to agree to gain access to the INTERNET
+    - A warning or statement is displayed and the client simply has to agree to gain access to the internet

-- CONDITIONAL and SPLASH PAGE web redirect options are similar but additionally require 802.1x LAYER 2 AUTHENTICATION
+- Conditional and splash page web redirect options are similar but additionally require 802.1x LAYER 2 authentication

 ---